marcdlc-cs/marcdlc-cs.github.io/_pages/projects/networktroubleshoot/ospf.md

 ![](/assets/images/101netplus/97_ospf/R1_show_noneighbor.png)

 As expected, the command returns no output, which means no neighbors have been identified (due to the incorrect network configuration).
-As expected, the command returns no output, which means no neighbors have been identified (due to the incorrect network configuration).

 <br>